pushkar100/notes-javascript/design-patterns-notes/observer.md

 Observer is a common pattern in an *event-driven environment* where things constantly seek attention from the user (such as in a browser)

+### Type of pattern

+**Behavioral pattern**.
+It focus on improving or streamlining the communication between disparate (different/differing/contrasting) objects in a system.

 ## What is the pattern?

 A pattern that allows you *observe* the **state** of an object in a program and be *notified* when it changes